-3.1.3 Priming the System using the External Water Container
+3.1.4 Priming the System using the External Water Container (Pageant & Senator)

-- Position the valves as shown in fig.

-1.

-- Adjust dust cover over water container opening (please note dust cover should not be secured to water container as air must be allowed to enter container to replace water being drawn out).

-- 3. Open one cold tap (e.g. kitchen sink).

-- Place carbon filter assembled to hose, into a full water container.

-- 5. Insert plug into wall socket and close lid to lock plug in place (see fig. 5). - Switch on 12 volt supply at main control panel located by the exterior door. - 7.
+- Position the valves as shown in fig. (Senator configuration only). - Adjust dust cover over water container opening (please note dust cover should not be secured to water container as air must be allowed to enter container to replace water being drawn out). - 3.
+Open one cold tap (e.g. kitchen sink). - 4.
+Place carbon filter assembled to hose, into a full water container. - 5.
+Insert plug into wall socket and close lid to lock plug in place (see fig. 5). - Switch on 12 volt supply at main control panel located by the exterior door. - 7.
 Water will flow from the open tap expelling any trapped air in a few seconds.
-The water may at first be greyish in colour which is quite normal, the discolouration is due to harmless media being flushed out of the new filter cartridge. - 8.
-Close cold tap and open hot tap to expel any remaining air in the water heater (this may take up to 30 seconds).
-Then repeat this exercise with the remaining taps in the caravan. - The system is now ready for use.
-Hose can be inserted into plug groove (fig. 6) to keep filter off the ground while refilling water
+The water may at first be greyish in colour which is quite normal, the discolouration is due to harmless media being flushed out of the new filter cartridge. - Close cold tap and open hot tap to expel any remaining air in the water heater (this may take up to 30 seconds).
+Then repeat this exercise with the remaining taps in the caravan.

-- 10. When the caravan is left unattended or water supply has been allowed to empty to prevent the pump running continuously, turn off at isolating switch. - 11.
+- The system is now ready for use.
+Hose can be inserted into plug groove (fig. 6) to keep filter off the ground while refilling water container.
+Keep socket lid shut at all times when plug is removed. - 10.
+When the caravan is left unattended or water supply has been allowed to empty to prevent the pump running continuously, turn off at isolating switch. - 11.
 Care should be taken when turning on any of the hot taps after the water heater has been switched on as steam can spurt from the tap whilst the hot water system is filling.